 The most prominent feature of the electrical activity of high-density dissociated cortical cultures is their propensity for synchronized bursting (Murphy et al., 1992; Gross et al., 1993; Wong et al., 1993; Kamioka et al., 1996; Canepari et al., 1997; Voigt et al., 1997; Gross and Kowalski, 1999).
-The cells in these cultures (Figure S1) begin to start firing after about 4 days in vitro, and soon after synchronize their activity globally across the culture.
-This synchronization takes the form of intense bursts of activity, 0.5-2 s in duration, that recur several times per minute.
-During global bursts, a large fraction of cells in the culture rapidly increase their firing rates by a factor of 10 or more.
+The cells in these cultures (see photographs in supplemental Fig. 1, available at www.jneurosci.org as supplemental material) begin firing after $\sim$ 4 d in vitro

+(DIV) and soon thereafter synchronize their activity globally across the culture.
+This synchronization takes the form of intense bursts of activity, 0.5-2 sec in duration, that recur several times per minute.
+During global bursts, a large fraction of cells in the culture rapidly increase their firing rates by a factor of ≥10.
 Bursting persists for the lifetime of the culture, although the fully synchronized bursts of young cultures are gradually replaced by more spatially localized bursts in maturity (Maeda et al., 1995; Corner et al., 2002).
 Globally synchronized bursting is an extremely robust phenomenon.
 Suppressing it using pharmacological agents like glutamate receptor blockers (Furshpan and Potter, 1989; Gross et al., 1993; Kamioka et al., 1996) also abolishes most or all other spontaneous electrical activity.

 In vivo, bursting occurs during development and plays a role in establishing appropriate connections (Meister et al., 1991; Ben-Ari, 2001; Zhang and Poo, 2001; Leinekugel et al., 2002).
-However, this phase only lasts for days or at most weeks.
+However, this phase lasts only for days or, at most, weeks.
 The persistence into maturity of bursting in culture may then be interpreted as a sign that cultures are arrested in their development (Corner et al., 2002).
-Bursting in cultures has also been likened to spindles observed in the EEG of sleeping brains (Krahe and Gabbiani, 2004), as well as to epileptic activity (Furshpan and Potter, 1989; Litt and Echauz, 2002).
+Bursting in cultures has also been likened to spindles observed in the EEG of sleeping brains (Krahe and Gabbiani, 2004) as well as to epileptic activity (Furshpan and Potter, 1989; Litt and Echauz, 2002).
 Techniques that reduce bursting in culture are therefore of potential importance for the treatment of epileptic patients.